BlazerYoo/auto-chrome-remote-desktop/README.md

 Run `pip install -r requirements.txt` to install dependencies.

-Run the Python script on the host computer (the one that is sharing screen).
+Run the Python script on the host computer (the one that is sharing screen) at the start of the support/sharing session.

 Built with [PyAutoGUI](https://github.com/asweigart/pyautogui/).